-The funding for the proposed agreement, inclusive of the contingency, is available in the State Grants Fund (Fund 231) from the California Department of Parks and Recreation through the Office of Congressman Dave Min.
+The total amount of the proposed contract and contingency is funded through State Grant Funds (Fund 231) from the California Department of Parks and Recreation through the Office of Congressman Dave Min.
+Funding is available for the entire term of the proposed agreement.